 Apple cider vinegar has strong anti-viral, anti-fungal, and anti-bacterial properties.
-This is a result of the malic and acetic acid in the vinegar.
-It is the acetic acid that gives apple cider vinegar its characteristic tart taste.
-It also has the capability to neutralize toxins in the body, binding and subsequently converting the toxins into acetate, which is less harmful than the toxin in its original form.
+This is because it is full of malic and acetic acid.
+It is the acetic acid that gives apple cider vinegar its noticeable tart taste.
+It can also neutralize toxins in the body, binding and turning them into acetate, which is less harmful than the toxin in its original form.

 What is Apple Cider Vinegar?

 Vinegar, in general, can be made from almost any fermentable source of carbohydrates.
-Apple cider vinegar is made from crushed apples that are usually stored in wooden barrels.
+Apple cider vinegar is made from crushed apples.
+They are usually stored in wooden barrels.
 Liquid is squeezed out of the apples.
-Bacteria and yeast are then added to the liquid, which begins a fermentation and decomposition process.
+Bacteria and yeast are then added to the liquid.
+This begins a fermentation and decomposition process.
 During this process, the sugars are turned into alcohol.
 In a second round of fermentation, the alcohol is then turned into vinegar by acetic acid-forming bacteria.

 To reap all the benefits, you want to use raw, unpasteurized, unheated, organic apple cider vinegar, with the mother in it.
 The mother is a substance made of cellulose and acetic acid bacteria that develops on the fermenting alcoholic liquids.
 It turns alcohol into acetic acid, as it is exposed to oxygen.
 The mother is harmless.